Is your content AI detectable?

 When you’re using AI to write, you can still make sure your content rates as humanly-produced.

-Before & After: Creating AI Content which Outsmarts AI Detection
+Before & After: Creating AI Content That Outsmarts AI Detection

 This is a piece on fact-checking that I had Content at Scale write.